swiggy-2022-bootcamp/batch-2/naren/MySqlProject/README.md

 # EXTENSIONS
-The application can easily be extended to serve 1)Delete question. , so all its answers also gets deleted.
+The application can easily be extended to serve
+1) Delete question. , so all its answers also gets deleted.
-2)Get all particular users questions - read query- select Based on username
+2) Get all particular users questions - read query- select Based on username
 3) Get all particular users answers - read query - select Based on username
-4)Display MOST upvoted answer for a question Based on question Id
+4) Display MOST upvoted answer for a question Based on question Id
 5) VOTE QUESTIONS- same logic as vote answers

 # OUTSIDE THE SCOPE OF THE PROJECT